Category:

 United States of America

-💰 Compare Richard "Old Man" Harrison's Net Worth
+1. What Was Richard "Old Man" Harrison's Net Worth?

 What was Richard "Old Man" Harrison's Net Worth?

 Richard "Old Man" Harrison was an American pawn shop owner and reality television personality who had a net worth of $8 million at the time of his death in 2018.
 Richard "Old Man" Harrison was famous for being one of the featured stars of the hit History channel reality series "Pawn Stars" (2009–2015).
 "Old Man" became known by his nickname when he was in his late 30s due to his appearance and general attitude.
-Richard opened the Gold & Silver Pawn Shop in Las Vegas, Nevada, with his son Rick in 1989, and as of 2010, he hadn't missed a day of work at the shop since 1994.
+Richard opened the Gold & Silver Pawn Shop in Las Vegas, Nevada, with his son Rick in 1989.
+He didn't miss a day of work at the shop from 1994 until his death.
 "Pawn Stars" debuted in 2009, and less than three months later, it became the most-watched program on the History Channel, and it spawned the popular spin-off series, "American Restoration" in 2010.
 Harrison appeared in more than 270 episodes of "Pawn Stars."

 Early Life